Sahancoder/RavanaX-Engine/README.md

 ## Acknowledgments

-This starter pack is maintained by [Majid Manzarpour](https://x.com/majidmanzarpour) and is free to use for any project.
+This starter pack is maintained by sahancoder and is free to use for any project.